 I’ve spent the last three days talking about my chapter illustrations.
 You know I did them for the Princelings series – and most were specific to each book.
 Yes, I re-used several: views of Castle Buckmore, the Inn of the Seventh Happiness, and Castle Marsh of course, although there are at least four versions of it.

 Chapter illustrations – my studio

 Artists generally have studios.
-Even if it’s a corner of a room, it’s a dedicated space to all the paraphernalia that goes with art.
-I have some pads and a pencil case, and folders to put them in.
+Even if it’s a corner of a room, it’s a dedicated space for all the paraphernalia that goes with art.
+I only have some pads and a pencil case, and folders to put them in (although I do have more painting things in a box in store).
 They’re on the shelf behind the spare bed, underneath the shelf with the spare copies of my books for sale.
 Those ones will replenish the stocks in the boxes that go to the craft fairs.
-Yes, the stock where there are currently NO spare copies of Princelings of the East 🙁

 Hampshire Open Studios

 We’re in the middle of a free-for-all called Hampshire Open Studios at present.
 Artists all over Hampshire are opening their studios during the day, and interested folk can come and visit.
 It’s an opportunity to show off your work without paying for exhibition space – and hopefully sell some artwork.

 I know this happens in many counties of the UK – does it happen where you are?

 Our art group decided we could do a joint studio: especially for those of us who maybe didn’t feel we qualified to open up our studios.
 Instead, the Group hired the local hall, and set it up with sixteen stations of a table and hanging space, and opened it up to the members to book tables for as long as they wanted during the nine day event.